 You were hired as an official to do just that: officiate.
 You keep the game fair and regulated to the very best of your abilities.
 You should not have to be made to feel like a horrible human being for doing your job.
 Keep your head up and move forward, doing the best that you can.
 And we will push forward, making sure everyone knows that too.

 Congratulations to all our teams for a successful Spring 2019 season.
 And to our two AYL champions!
 4th grade blue and 6th grade white

-Spring 2020 registration is now open!
+Spring 2020 registration is now closed.
 We play in the Arapahoe Youth League.
 Practices may start mid-February and the season runs from mid-March through May.
 We practice and play home games at the Schaefer Athletic Complex.

 Price is $255 for 3rd grade and younger, $280 for 4th grade and older.
 A US Lacrosse membership is not required this spring.

 6th and 7th grade teams are full and the registrations are closed.
 Please contact Dan if you are looking for a team at these age groups

 Sunday practices on the turf at Bear Creek High School, weather permitting, Feb.
 2.

 Practices start March 2 (tentative) at the Schaefer Athletic Complex.